-The Williams College Octet is an all-male, Taylor Swift-approved, a cappella group founded in 1940, making it one of the oldest collegiate a cappella groups in the country.
-Originally an actual octet, the group has since expanded in order to be able to perform contemporary music, which often requires a few spare guys for percussion, dubstep drops, and crowd-surfing.
+The Williams College Octet is an all-male, Taylor Swift-approved a cappella group founded in 1940, making it one of the oldest collegiate a cappella groups in the country.
+Originally an actual octet, the group has since expanded in order to perform contemporary music, which often requires a few spare guys for percussion, dubstep drops, and crowd-surfing.
 Each year, the group performs two mid-semester and two final concerts, plus a few local events and several road trips to other schools.

 Sound good?
 Check out our short guide to auditions for info on how to join the family.